Degrees and Certifications:

 School wide activities play a major role in reinforcing goals at our school.
 For this reason, adults in the school make a conscious decision to reinforce what’s really important, and to create activities that are inclusive, support children’s learning, foster an appreciation of differences, and provide children with the opportunity to help others.
 At Sorensen we like to focus on the positive.
 The more children feel that their school community cares about them and meets their needs, the more likely they are to feel attached to that community.
-Spirit of Sorensen, blue slips, class meetings, MVP, and Friday Gathering are just a few of the many ways that Sorensen makes this happen.
+Spirit of Sorensen, blue slips, class meetings, Performance Teams and Friday Gathering are just a few of the many ways that Sorensen makes this happen.

 Conflict Resolution: Students are taught how to resolve conflicts during class meeting time.
 They are taught what "hot, medium and cold" problems look like as well as strategies to use to resolve those problems.
 Hot problems are problems that require adult intervention (kicking, hitting, bullying, etc.).
 Medium problems are problems that most students are able to solve on their own (disagreements with friends, sharing, taking turns, etc.).
-Cold problems are problems that students can solve relatively easily and quickly with an I message or by letting it go (cutting in line, accidentally bumping someone, etc.).
-If students have tried to resolve a problem and it is not getting better they are welcome to sign up to visit with me.
+Cold problems are problems that students can solve relatively easily and quickly with an "I message" or by letting it go (cutting in line, accidentally bumping someone, etc.).
+If students have tried to resolve a problem and it is not getting better, they are welcome to sign up for assistance with resolving the problem.

-Small Groups: As needs arise I conduct small groups to help those struggling with a variety of concerns.
-Small group topics include teaching social skills through play, helping children cope with family changes such as divorce or loss of a loved one, organizational strategies, self esteem, and other topics as needs arise.
+Small Groups: As needs arise, I conduct small groups to help those struggling with a variety of concerns.
+Small group topics include teaching social skills through play, helping children cope with family changes such as divorce or loss of a loved one, organizational strategies, self-esteem, and other topics as needs arise.

 Behind the scenes: